WAAKE-UP!: Flatirons Crossing protest

 August 11, 2000, WAAKE-UP! members protested the opening of the Flatirons Crossing mall in Broomfield, Colorado.
 WAAKE-UP! believed the mall promoted consumerism and contributed to urban sprawl.

 S26 Solidarity March

 September 25, 2000, WAAKE-UP! members and other activists marched on Pearl Street Mall in Boulder, Colorado.
 The action was in solidarity with protests against the International Monetary Fund and World Bank in Prague.
-Protesters urged passersby at stores on the Pearl Street Mall such as GAP, Banana Republic, Abercrombie & Fitch, Starbucks, and Borders Bookstore (under construction at the time) to support local business, chanting "Take your crap back to the Gap" and "Human need, not corporate greed."
+Protesters urged passersby at stores on the Pearl Street Mall such as GAP, Banana Republic, Abercrombie & Fitch, Starbucks, and Borders (under construction at the time) to support local business, chanting "Take your crap back to the Gap" and "Human need, not corporate greed."
 This was a smaller protest compared to one following it in Denver, Colorado on September 26, 2000.

 Buy Nothing Day

 November 23, 2001, WAAKE-UP! members supported the Buy Nothing Day protests in Boulder, Colorado, organized by CU-Boulder professor Kayann Short, who focused it on how consumerism affects women.